yahyaozturk/terraform-azure-managed-service-identity/README.md

 -var="gitlab_token=<token>"
 ```

-Once you run the script it will provision gitlab-runner, then you are ready to run Gitlab pipeline to provision infrastruture by terraform script and you do not specify any credentials.
+Once you run the script it will provision gitlab-runner, then you are ready to use this runner to provision infrastructure by terraform as Gitlab pipeline.

+Good part is that, you do not specify any credentials, VM itself already has permission to provision resources on Azure.